josmarqu/Arch-Linux-Gnome-Installation-Guide/system(apps,services,conf)/imwheel.md

 # IMWHEEL

-## Imwheel is a IMWheel is a tool for tweaking mouse wheel behavior
+## IMWheel is a tool for tweaking mouse wheel behavior

 ## I use it to increase the scroll speed on the mouse